ava-labs/avalanchego-kurtosis/README.md

 It will:
 * Create and boot up an image of the avalanche-testing suite
-* Run the avalanche tests against `avalanchego:latest`
+* Run tests against `avalanchego:latest`

-## Docker compose
+## Docker Compose

-A simple docker compose that will bootstrap a local avalanche network.
+_Configuration that will bootstrap a local Avalanche network using Docker Compose_

-To use it:

 ```
 cd docker-compose